pnp/sp-dev-fx-webparts/samples/react-list-form/README.md

   createdDate: 12/1/2017 12:00:00 AM
 ---

-# React List Form Web Part
+# List Form

 ## Summary

-The `React List Form web part` is a web part for adding a list form to any page.
+The List Form web part is a web part for adding a list form to any page.
 It provides a working example of implementing generic SharePoint list forms using the **SharePoint Framework (SPFx)** and the _React_ and _Office UI Fabric_ libraries.

 The web part allows configuring which list to use and if a form for adding a new item, editing or displaying an existing item should be shown.
 When selecting display or edit form the ID can be defined either as a fixed number or as a query string parameter name.
 The form fields can be added, ordered using drag-and-drop or removed visually in the web part.
 A URL including placeholder for the ID can be provided to redirect to after successfully saving the form.